 Read more about our boiler installation service and see what the skilled technicians can do for you!

 Choose your installer wisely

 Ask friends and family for recommendations where possible or use independent companies such as Trustpilot to research the plumbing company you are considering using.
 Always use a qualified heating engineer.
 Make sure they are Gas Safe registered and check their credentials.

 Although the initial expense can be a bit high, installing a new energy efficient boiler is definitely a worthwhile investment.
 It can help lower your central heating bills by up to 40%.
 Calculated in pounds, this means annual savings of up to £225.

 - Replacing your old and inefficient boiler will help you save money and reduce the harmful emissions caused by fuel-burning boilers.

 - Don’t attempt to install the new boiler by yourself.
 The installation can be performed only by Gas Safe registered specialists and accredited professionals, so this way the warranty given by the manufacturer will remain valid.

 - If you need a budget-friendly boiler with a low installation cost and no extra space requirements, a combi boiler is the right solution for you.

 Are you ready to replace your old boiler with a new one?
-With good research of the brands and types available on the market, you’ll surely make the right choice for your home.
-And the Fantastic Services team will be here to aid you on your endeavour.
+With good research on the brands and types available on the market, you’ll surely make the right choice for your home.
+And the Fantastic Services team will be here to aid you in your endeavour.